luxedo/pong-almost-from-scratch/README.md

 ```

 I changed a little bit the numbers `2`, `3`, `5` and `6` from the original just because I can.
-I've chosen 50 characters between letters, numbers and punctuation to use in the game.
+I've chosen 53 characters between letters, numbers and punctuation to use in the game.

 ### 04:00 - Create the gameloop
-The gameloop is the engine that renders the graphics on screen in the correct time.
+The gameloop is the engine that keeps rendering the graphics on screen.
 The gameloop was based on [Arthur Schreiber's
 ](http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) post with some tweaks.
 With that, I can get the player's input and update the screen.